 The strength of the New Zealand dollar (kiwi) is a concern.
-The New Zealand dollar appreciated dramatically to NZD1=USD0.83 at the start of 2013, from NZD1=USD0.49 four years ago.
-The kiwi depreciated slightly to USD0.77 in August 2013, but bounced back again to USD0.81 in early-September 2013.
+The New Zealand dollar appreciated dramatically to NZD1=USD0.8517 in March 2014, from NZD1=USD0.49 four years ago.
+The kiwi depreciated slightly to USD0.7884 in July 2013, but bounced back again to USD0.8125 in September 2013.
 The high New Zealand dollar handicaps exports and thus economic growth.

-The country posted a seasonally-adjusted current account deficit of NZ$2.2 billion (US$1.77 billion) in Q1 2013, down from NZ$2.5 billion (US$2 billion) in the previous quarter, according to Statistics New Zealand.
-In the first quarter of 2013, the country’s current account deficit fell slightly to 4.8% of GDP, from 4.9% of GDP in 2012, mainly due to a fall in imports of petroleum products.
+The country posted a account deficit of NZ$800 million (US$685 million) in Q4 2013, down from NZ$2.5 billion (US$2 billion) in the previous quarter, and the smallest deficit since Q1 2010, thanks to the rise in value of dairy products exports, according to Statistics New Zealand.
+For the whole year of 2013, the current account deficit fell to 3.4% of GDP from 4.9% of GDP in 2012.

 International migrant flows have a significant impact on house price movements and construction activity in New Zealand.
 The housing boom during the early-2000s was strongly associated with immigration increases during that time.